wuyilingwei/Timberborn_Mods_Universal_Translate/README.md

 This is the v2 version under development, which is not available yet.
 Please check the v1 branch or release.

+This is not my top priority and is not related to my course this semester, so it may be developed very slowly.
+Due to the powerful matching function of v1, I plan to finish it before the next major version update of the game.

 ## Roadmap:

 ### v2